PQ-SmSH · Depth-bound inference · Patent Pending

 Why this matters.

-Composable with SHOD + HAHS
+Works together with SHOD and HAHS

 Patent Pending · Filed 2026-05-08 · Steve Rotzin / Hive Civilization, Inc.